civilKaos82/database-drill-intro-to-sqlite-challenge/README.md

 ##Summary

- Remember to enter the <a href="https://plus.google.com/hangouts/_/event/cn84s0i6f761j9rpv4a3ljddg0o?authuser=1&hl=en" target="_blank">collaboration hangout.</a> *Please turn off your video and sound.
-Use the chat function.*

 [SQLite](http://en.wikipedia.org/wiki/SQLite) is a really simple relational database.
 Every database is a single file, which you can move around.

 You should already have SQLite installed.
 The default way SQLite displays data is not great though, so paste the following into your Terminal: